grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 By the end of the day, Cassandra's confidence was growing as she started to understand that sonar was becoming second-nature to her.
 She would close her eyes, and her mind would travel out into the water.
 It would be all blackness at first, but she would relax and open her mouth slightly to minimize the sound of her own breathing.
 Her heart rate would slow.
 Her mind would search the water.
 Turning the directional wheel, she found her mind could follow the direction as if she were seeing out through the microphones.
 She no longer need to look at the directional indicator to know whether the mics were oriented to the front, sides or rear of the boat, she just _knew_, even with her eyes closed.
 The black pitch of the deep sea fell away, and in her mind it would all light up around her with a midday brightness that was entirely contained within her small skull.
 She watched the landscape with patience, like someone sitting in a rocker on a mountaintop porch.
 In her mind's eye she could see the objects that marked the landscape with astonishing clarity: the smoothly curving walls of the hulls like the bodies of lanced leviathans, the crenelations of the superstructures, the sharply defined spaces between the refuse pieces.
 And from below, nothing.
 Always nothing.

 With confidence came a love of her job, and the long shift that Percy was currently asking her to do without breaks seemed like less of a burden than it had in the past.
-She found time passed rapidly when her mind was out there in swimming in the sea of sound.
+She found time passed rapidly when her mind was out there swimming in the sea of sound.

 By the clock, it was just after dark when Captain Percy suggested they might want to move up to periscope depth and have a look around at the garbage patch from the surface.
 The _Prospect's_ batteries were about half discharged and if it was safe to run on the surface, they could run the diesels and recharge the batteries as usual.
 She asked Cassandra to have one last listen before she started raising the boat.
 Percy shut down the motors entirely so Cassandra could hear as far as possible.